Sports

 Stress And Performance

 Naturally, human beings are designed to develop stress during competitions and assessments.
 This is whether the challenge is mental, psychological, emotional, or physical.
-It’s all part of our survival instinct, and to address it correctly, you need to understand the three different types of stress that affect professional sports players.
+It’s all part of our survival instinct, and to address it correctly, you need to understand the three types of stress that affect professional sports players.
 These include:

 • Personal stress relates to individual demands on the sports player, like financial issues, lifestyle changes, and external commitments.